codescalers/www_codescalers_egypt/www.codescalers.com/content/home/intro_slider_box.md

 slider1_title1 = "Welcome to CodeScalers"
 slider1_title2 = "International Software Development"
-slider1_title3 = "Specialised in Cloud Computing Projects" slider1_title4 = "Offices in Cairo and El Gouna"
+slider1_title3 = "Specialised in Cloud Computing Projects"

 slider2_title1 = "Changing the way to deliver IT" slider2_title2 = "We rechallenge existing technologies"